 Employers who adopt a drug-free workplace program may require an employee to submit to either a drug test for controlled substances or an alcohol test.
 The list of illegal drugs to be tested should also be clearly outlined.
 The employer should also ensure that none of the information relating to a drug test will be publicized and state in the policy the people who will have access to the results.

-The use of medical Marijuana has been legalized in Massachusetts.
-The Massachusetts Regulation and Taxation of Marijuana Act allow adults over the age of 21 to legally possess, use and manufacture up to one ounce of Marijuana in public.
+The use of MMJ has been legalized in Massachusetts.
+The Massachusetts Regulation and Taxation of Marijuana Act allow adults over the age of 21 to legally possess, use and manufacture up to one ounce of MMJ in public.
 However, its use in the workplace in any form or purpose could lead to disciplinary action by the employer.

 Massachusetts newborn drug testing laws

 Different states have different laws regarding the use of controlled substances during pregnancy.
 The problem of opioid use and abuse among pregnant women has led some states to take a more punitive course of action.
 In Massachusetts, the laws require health care workers to report to authorities if they suspect pregnant women to be abusing drugs.
 In such cases, Child Protective Services(CPS) may be contacted.

 Do teachers get Drug Tested in Massachusetts?

 There are presently no state laws allowing or prohibiting employers and boards of education from testing teachers in Massachusetts.